-Police to excavate site in search for children missing for 52 years
+Police start digging at site for 3 children missing for 52 years

 Witnesses said they saw the children at the beach playing in the sand among the thousands who gathered to celebrate Australia Day.

-They bought lunch at Wenzels cake shop on Mosely Road with a £1 note, even though their mother had only given them coins, and they were seen once more walking hand-in-hand down Jetty Road by a postman who knew them.
+They bought lunch at Wenzels cake shop on Moseley Road with a £1 note, even though their mother had only given them coins, and they were seen once more walking hand-in-hand down Jetty Road by a postman who knew them.

 What happened next, no one knows for sure.